$0 France Employee Visa Guide — Quick-Start Checklist

 Option C: Tribunal Administratif

-If both administrative appeals fail, you can challenge the decision before the regional Tribunal Administratif.
-This requires a lawyer (avocat), costs EUR 1,500-4,000, and takes 6-18 months.
-Only pursue this if you have strong grounds — such as the DREETS misapplying the shortage occupation exemption or ignoring valid evidence.
+If an administrative appeal fails, you can challenge the decision before the regional Tribunal Administratif.
+A lawyer is not automatically mandatory, although legal advice can be valuable for a complex challenge.
+Costs and timing vary; only pursue this if you have strong grounds — such as the DREETS misapplying the shortage occupation exemption or ignoring valid evidence.

 Practical Strategy